-A central concept of the underlying European General Data Protection Regulation (GDPR) is personal data.
-Your personal data means any information that relates to you.
-This includes, for example, your name, email address, street address and telephone number, but also records of your interests and activities on the Internet.
+A central concept of the underlying General Data Protection Regulation (GDPR) is personal data.
+Your personal data means any information that is related to you or can be traced back to you.
+This includes, for example, your name, email address and telephone number, but also records of your interests and activities on the Internet.

 In general, you can access our website without disclosing any personal data.
 Data submitted by your browser to request a certain content is recorded by our web server (“server log file”).
 This includes the network address (domain or IP address) of your computer, date and time, requested file, referring page, and other technical details.
 Your network address is automatically anonymized by our web server so that we cannot identify individual users.
 The anonymized server log files are evaluated for error analysis and for optimizing our web services.

 When using this website, you may send us information via contact forms or emails.
 We provide contact forms for general information (Contact Us) and for user support and service (Service Request).
 In these forms, we request personal information such as your name and email address that we need to process your request.
 In addition, you are free to provide further information that may be helpful.
 You will automatically receive a copy of your message by email.

 All information that we receive from you is stored on our communication system to handle your inquiry and for later reference.
 As far as this is necessary to process your request, it may also be passed on to our representative (distributor or service provider) near you.
 Your data are not passed on to third parties for other purposes such as advertising.

 We use encryption and other technical and organizational measures to secure our networks.
 However, we cannot guarantee privacy of online communications.
 Alternatively, you can provide confidential information by phone, fax, mail, or in person.

 Cookies are small datasets which are automatically stored in your browser.
 They can be used to record information about your visits to this website, such as the preference settings you have made.